jcao89757/TESSA/README.md

 ![QBRC_logo](https://github.com/jcao89757/SCINA/blob/master/QBRC.jpg)
 # Tessa
 ## Introduction
 Tessa is a Bayesian model to integrate T cell receptor (TCR) sequence profiling with transcriptomes of T cells.
 Enabled by the recently developed single cell sequencing techniques, which provide both TCR sequences and RNA sequences of each T cell concurrently, Tessa maps the functional landscape of the TCR repertoire, and generates insights into understanding human immune response to diseases.
 As the first part of tessa, BriseisEncoder is employed prior to the Bayesian algorithm to capture the TCR sequence features and create numerical embeddings.
-Please refer to our paper for more details: ['Mapping the Functional Landscape of TCR Repertoire'](Pending URL), Zhang Z, Xiong D, et al., 2020.
+Please refer to our paper for more details: ['Mapping the Functional Landscape of TCR Repertoire.'](https://www.nature.com/articles/s41592-020-01020-3),Zhang, Z., Xiong, D., Wang, X. et al. 2021.

 Researchers searching for more bioinformatics tools please visit our lab website: https://qbrc.swmed.edu/labs/wanglab/index.php.
 ##  Instructions
 The tessa algorithm is implemented in python and R. We suggest that users execute the python scripts with Linux shell commands.
 ### Dependencies

-Python (version 3.6.4 preferred), R (version 3.5.1 preferred), Linux (x86_64-redhat-linux-gn) shell (4.2.46(2) preferred)
+Python (version 3.6.4), R (version 3.5.1 preferred), Linux (x86_64-redhat-linux-gn) shell (4.2.46(2) preferred)

 **Python Packges**

-numpy (version 1.15.4 or later), pandas (version 0.23.4 or later), keras (version 2.2.4 or later), os, csv, sys
+A full list of python packages within the author's conda environment is availiable [here](https://github.com/jcao89757/TESSA/blob/1.2.0/tessa_dependencies.txt). tensorflow (version 1.11.0), numpy (version 1.19.5), pandas (version 0.23.4), keras (version 2.2.4, tensorflow backend), os, csv, sys

 **R Packages**

-Rtsne (version 0.15), MASS (version 7.3-51.4), LaplacesDemon (version 16.1.1)
+Rtsne (version 0.15), MASS (version 7.3-51.4), LaplacesDemon (version 16.1.1), igraph (version 1.2.2)
 ## Guided tutorial
 In this tutorial, we will show a complete work flow from pre-processing TCR sequences with the BriseisEncoder to constructing TCR networks.
 The toy example data we used in this tutorial including the TCR sequences and the RNA expression data is availiable [here](https://github.com/jcao89757/TESSA/tree/master/example_data).
 ### Installation